-Report to Housing Advisory Board
+Report to Director of Environments & Housing

-Date: 9th July 2015
+Date: 19th June 2015

-Subject: Delivery of Enhanced Income Management Service Offer to support tenants who are affected by Welfare Reform.
+Subject: Delivery of Enhanced Income Management Service Offer to support tenants who are affected by Welfare Change.

 Are specific electoral Wards affected?
-If relevant, name(s) of Ward(s): ☐ Yes ⊠ No Are there implications for equality and diversity and cohesion and integration? ☐ Yes ⊠ No Is the decision eligible for Call-In? ☐ Yes ⊠ No Does the report contain confidential or exempt information?
+If relevant, name(s) of Ward(s): ☐ Yes ⊠ No Are there implications for equality and diversity and cohesion and integration?
+Yes ⊠ No Is the decision eligible for Call-In? ⊠ Yes ☐ No Does the report contain confidential or exempt information?
 If relevant, Access to Information Procedure Rule number: Appendix number: ☐ Yes ⊠ No